 - Social Fundraising Pages

-You can build or upload an alternative web templates.
+You can build or upload alternate web templates.
 This can be helpful when you have a campaign or event with a different look than the rest of your website.
 When you’re building a template, you’re not actually building the web page.
 You’re making the graphical container for your content.

-System Settings > Home/Dashboard > Forms & Web Pages > Custom CSS
+System Settings> System Settings Home> Forms & Web Pages> Custom CSS

 This area is used by Web Developers or by those that are familiar with CSS to make tweaks to your web template's display formatting.
-You can use the form to add CSS rules that will apply to the Default Template, which is used for all of your front-end forms and pages.
+You can use the form to add CSS rules that will apply to the Default Template which is used for your front-end forms and pages.

 You are welcome to add any CSS rules to your NeonCRM template, but the rules may not be reflected on your NeonCRM pages due to the overriding design of NeonCRM forms.

-To add/update your Neon logo and header images, navigate to: System Settings tab > Home/Dashboard > Forms & Web Pages > Update the Logo & Header.
+To add/update your Neon logo and header images, navigate to: System Settings> System Settings Home> Forms & Web Pages> Update the Logo & Header.

 NeonCRM has a default error screen that constituents using front-end web forms will see in the event that an error occurs.
 You may specify your own error page to be displayed instead of the NeonCRM error page.
-To set this up, navigate to: System Settings > Home/Dashboard > Redirect to Custom Error Page
+To set this up, navigate to: System Setting> System Settings Home> Redirect to Custom Error Page

 Enter the web address (URL) of the page you want users to be taken to in the event of an error, and click Save.

 Similar to event listing, NeonCRM offers News integration with your website.
-You can create news and announcements and manage how news displays in the NeonCRM back office.
+You can create news and announcements and manage how news displays in the press room list.
 You can also link the NeonCRM news page to your website.
 You can configure the layout of your news page using the News Layout settings.
-There are two ways to integrate NeonCRM News; one way is to replace your existing news link with the NeonCRM News URL, and the other is to insert an inline frame (iframe) to your current news page and let NeonCRM take care of rendering the content in that iframe.

-To configure the way your News appears, navigate to: System Settings > Home/Dashboard > Event Settings > Edit News Layout
+To configure the way your News appears, navigate to: System Settings> System Settings Home> Event Settings> Edit News Layout